CruiseDiva.comSM

 Crystal Cruises

-Where to Smoke: Cabins and in designated areas of bars, lounges, and open decks.
+Where to Smoke: In designated areas of bars, lounges, and open decks.

-Where NOT to Smoke: Restaurants, show lounges, and private balconies.
+Where NOT to Smoke: Restaurants, show lounges, staterooms, and private balconies.

 Cigars: Cigars (and pipes) are allowed in the Connoisseur Club and most open decks.